-- Harmful by inhalation, in contact

-- with skin and if swallowed.
+- Harmful by inhalation, in contact with skin and if swallowed.

-- Irritating to eyes.
+- Irritating to eyes and skin.

 - May cause SENSITISATION by skin contact.

-- Harmful to aquatic organisms.
+- Very toxic to aquatic organisms.

 - Cumulative effects may result following exposure.

-- May produce skin discomfort.

-- Limited evidence of a carcinogenic
+- Limited evidence of a carcinogenic effect.

-- effect.

 - (limited evidence).